lararosekelley/dotfiles/README.md

 ### herdr configuration

 [herdr](https://herdr.dev) config lives in `content/.config/herdr`.
-The startup layout — tabs, splits, and the TUIs in them — is a local plugin under `content/.config/herdr/local-plugins/default-session`; see [its README](./content/.config/herdr/local-plugins/default-session/README.md) for the layout and keybindings.
+The startup layout (tabs, splits, and the TUIs in them) is a local plugin under `content/.config/herdr/local-plugins/default-session`; see [its README](./content/.config/herdr/local-plugins/default-session/README.md) for the layout and keybindings.